Tabletop Game: Cards Against Humanity

 [I]f [Rando] wins the game, all players go home in a state of everlasting shame.

 - Refuge in Audacity: If there is anything that someone will not want insulted, it'll be put on a white card so that folks can come up with terrible ways to discuss it.

-- Serious Business: This trope is the name for one of the suggested house rules.
-It's also an example of the trope, in the sense that it adds what some people would consider an unneeded layer of complexity to the game.
+- Serious Business: This is the name for one of the suggested house rules.
+It's also an example, in the sense that it adds what some people would consider an unneeded layer of complexity to the game.

 Instead of picking a favorite card each round, the Card Czar ranks the top three in order.
 The best card gets 3 Awesome Points, the second-best gets 2, and the third gets 1.
 Keep a running tally of the score, and at the end of the game, the winner is declared the funniest, mathematically speaking.